MAD-HAP/cloudnine/README.md

 ### Document Management System

-- Google or Github OAuth verified users can upload files to cloud and manage access rules.
+- Google or Github OAuth verified users can upload nested folder containers containing files to cloud and manage access rules.
 - Invite members by their username and define their access rights to read/write/delete that file.
 - Sync data in real-time for seamless sharing experience.